robmuh/robmuh.github.com/_posts/2014-11-23-codecombat.markdown

 for no good reason.
 Then when considering it for JavaScript coding I encountered their `loop {}` construct instead of an actual loop.
 Conclusion: an incredibly cool looking flop.
-It fails to accomplish the main goal of teaching correct programming.
+It fails to accomplish the main goal of teaching correct programming. *UPDATE: Recently learned that **all** of codecombat.com is released as [full open source](http://codecombat.com/legal), so yeah, I'll be running my own server and tweeking things to my likely eventually.
+Thanks!*

 However, I was utterly blown away by the quality of HTML5 site and everything it entails.
 The developers responsible are clearly masters